Acupuncture Board of Examiners

 In 2016, the Arizona Auditor General conducted a performance audit of the Arizona Acupuncture Board of Examiners.
 The audit was prepared in response to the Joint Legislative Audit Committee resolution of October 22, 2014.
 The audit found the Board: 1) had not consistently obtained all licensing information before issuing licenses; 2) had renewed some licenses without verifying compliance with continuing education requirements; 3) had not developed procedures to handle complaints and adequately guide staff; and 4) did not consistently provide accurate information about licensees and certificate holders over the phone.

-The Senate Health and Human Services and the House Health Committee of Reference met November 27, 2017 and recommended the Board: be continued for one year; continue to address the concerns raised in the audit; and submit a progress report by March 1, 2018 to the Auditor General and the Legislative standing Health Committees.
+The Senate Health and Human Services and the House Health Committee of Reference met on November 27, 2017, and recommended the Board be continued for one year; continue to address the concerns raised in the audit; and submit a progress report by March 1, 2018 to the Auditor General and the Legislative standing Health Committees.

 Laws 2018, Chapter 63 continued the Board for four years.
 A second measure adopted in 2018 revised qualifications for an auricular acupuncture certificate and required an applicant to: 1) disclose all other active and past health care licenses and certificates issued to the applicant; and 2) effective January 1, 2019, submit a full set of fingerprints to the Board for the purpose of conducting a state and federal criminal records check.
 See Laws 2018, Chapter 205.